-5. Screening Outcome
+5. Determination

 - 5..1 As a result of the assessment in Section 4, it is unlikely there will be any significant environmental effects arising from the Burton Overy Neighbourhood Plan review as submitted at the date of this assessment, that were not covered in the Sustainability Appraisal for the Local Plan.
-As such, it is the opinion of the Council that the Burton Overy Neighbourhood Plan does not require a full SEA to be undertaken. - 5..2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report prior to the Councils determination and their responses will be made available through the Burton Overy Neighbourhood Plan Evidence base. - 5..3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
+As such, it is the opinion of the Council that the Burton Overy Neighbourhood Plan does not require a full SEA to be undertaken. - 5..2 The Environment Agency, Natural England and Historic England have been consulted on the Screening Report prior to the Councils determination and their responses have been taken into account as part of this determination. - 5..3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
 Please contact Harborough District Council for advice in this circumstance.